JeffC0628/awesome-voice-conversion/README.md

 # Awesome-Voice-Conversion-Papers-Projects
-Here is some papers which I collected very interesting in speech field, may they help you.
+Here are some papers which I collected very interesting in speech field, may they help you.

 ## Overview